DevRajVerma/Zeotap-Assignment/README.md

 ## Overview

-This application provides a robust system for creating, combining, and evaluating business rules using an AST-based approach.
+This application provides a robust system for creating, and evaluating business rules using an AST-based approach.
 It supports dynamic rule creation and modification, making it suitable for various business use cases where complex eligibility criteria need to be evaluated.

 ## Features

 - **AST-based Rule Processing**: Efficient rule representation using Abstract Syntax Trees
 - **Dynamic Rule Creation**: Create rules from string expressions
 - **Real-time Evaluation**: Evaluate user data against complex rule sets
-- **Flexible Attribute Support**: Handle various data types (numeric, string, etc.)
 - **Error Handling**: Comprehensive validation and error reporting
 - **Attribute Validation**: Verify attributes against predefined catalogs